dhrub-dubey/DhrubDubey_LetsUpgradeFrontendSprint/README.md

 4. **Portfolio**: Complete cake collection with filtering
 5. **Sweeties**: Brownies, cookies, and other treats
 6. **Contact**: Contact information and form
+7. **Cart**: Add products to your cart before checking out
+8. **Checkout Section**: Hit Checkout & fill in your details to place the order

 ## Technologies Used